sebas77/Svelto.ECS/README.md

 ## Why using Svelto.ECS with Unity?
 Svelto.ECS wasn't born just from the needs of a large team, but also as a result of years of reasoning behind software engineering applied to game development.
 Svelto.ECS hasn't been written just to develop faster code, it has been designed to help develop better code.
 Performance gains is just one of the benefits in using Svelto.ECS, as ECS is a great way to write cache-friendly code.
 Svelto.ECS has been developed with the idea of ECS being a paradigm and not just a pattern, letting the user shift completely away from Object Oriented Programming with consequent improvements of the code design and code maintainability.
 Svelto.ECS is the result of years of iteration of the ECS paradigm applied to real game development with the intent to be as foolproof as possible.
 Svelto.ECS has been designed to be used by a medium-size/large team working on long term projects where the cost of maintainability is relevant.

-**Svelto.ECS is the only c# framework other than DOTS ECS to be fully compatible with Burst and Jobs.**
+**Svelto.ECS is fully compatible with DOTS Burst and Jobs.**

 Svelto.ECS is compatible with Unity 2019.3.x cycle as long as it's not used with DOTS ECS.
-If DOTS ECS integration is necessary, Svelto.ECS will always target the last stable unity version using DOTS.
+Svelto.ECS is also designed to use DOTS ECS as engine library, using the SveltoOnDOTS wrapper.
+This wrapper is designed to take advantage of DOTS for engine related operations, like rendering, physics and so on.
+When DOTS ECS integration is necessary, Svelto.ECS will always target the last stable unity version with the most up to date DOTS package.

 ## Why using Svelto.ECS without Unity?
 The question is just for fun!
 There are so many c# game engines out there (Stride, Monogame, FlatRedBall, WaveEngine, UnrealCLR, UniEngine just to mention some) and Svelto.ECS is compatible with all of them!